 The western Thorpe St. Andrew Rail Bridge -

-The current rail bridges were constructed by the LNER (London & North Eastern Railway) which was formed after the railways company’s grouped together in 1923.
+The current rail bridges were constructed in 1930 by the LNER (London & North Eastern Railway) which was formed after the railways company’s grouped together in 1923.
 As mentioned, the original course of the River Yare runs under the rail bridges and alongside Thorpe Green.
 Spanning this section of the river is another bridge which was constructed by the Jenner’s boatyard during their expansion in the late 1960s.
 At that time the yards of Wards, Jenners and Hearts were almost operating as one yard, the bridge was to provide a means of getting customers over the river to the island.
 Shortly after the bridge was built, Jenners was taken over by the Caister Group who redistributed the fleet and closed down the yard at Thorpe.
 The land where the yard once stood was re-